-While no one thinks much about location any more, either we’re on the grid or we’re off it, I’m based in NSW, Australia, but can be found wherever I can connect to the aforementioned grid.
+Not that location matters much anymore, either you’re on the grid or off it, but I’m based in NSW, Australia, wherever I can connect to the aforementioned grid.

 I’ve been doing disassociated in one form or another since 1997.
 That’s when I started to spend serious amounts of time online, looking at whatever websites I could find.